HenrikSamuelsson/course-introduction-to-software-product-management/sw-processes-and-agile-practices.md

 ## Process Models

+A software process model is an abstract representation of the development process.
+Various process models are described in the following sections.
+Each model comes with both benefits and drawbacks.
+Every process model will not be a good fit for every software development project.
+Having a basic knowledge on various process models enables us to choose a correct model for a given software project.

+### Linear Models

+### Spiral Model

+### Unified Process

+### Prototyping

+### Continuous Delivery

 ## Agile Practices

 Practice is defined as a technique, rule, or guideline intended to make a process more effective.
 Software development practices that are based upon the Manifesto for Agile Software Development are called Agile practices.
 A set of practices that together are complete enough to support the entire development life cycle is known as a methodology.
 Methodologies based on Agile practices are known as Agile methodologies.
 Example of Agile methodologies are Extreme Programming, Scrum, and Lean.